BitmapBuilder/vite-ordinal-template/README.md

 or
 `yarn build`

-your app will be fully bundled into a single HTML file inside the `dist` folder
+your app will be fully bundled into a single HTML file inside the `build` folder

 test here: https://ordinals.com/inscription/33633842